-Now I’ve never actually panned for gold, but I imagine that it was hard work.
-It was time consuming.
-It required great focus and a trained eye to look for the smallest bits of gold they could find.
-They put all their energy into finding that precious metal.
-Those who were willing to look harder found more.
+Now I’ve never actually panned for gold, but I imagine that it is hard work.
+Time consuming.
+It requires great focus and a trained eye to look for the smallest bits of gold in the mud.
+All your energy goes into finding that precious metal.
+Those willing to look harder found more.

 The more we pan for gold, the better we become at finding it.
 We see gold in a kind word, a safe drive, a quiet moment.
-We see gold in sunrises and fresh air and every day we get to start again.
+It’s found in sunrises, fresh air, and every day we get to start again.

-We are not asked to give thanks for every circumstance, but in every circumstance.
+We are not asked to give thanks for every circumstance but in every circumstance.
 Whatever the season brings, there’s gold in them there hills.
-We can be grateful people in the midst of trial and heartache and pain.
-We can choose to seek out the evidence of goodness mixed in with the dirt of hardship.
-We can search for the reminders that we are never forsaken, even when the road is rough.
+We can be grateful people in the midst of trial, heartache, pain.
+Seek out the evidence of goodness mixed in with the dirt of hardship.
+Search for the reminders that we are never forsaken, even when the road is rough.
 His blessings carry us.
 Pan for gold, friends.
 Our lives are rich.